Ombi-app/Ombi.Docs/docs/guides/updating.md

 Most of us just use 'Ombi', so it's the default.
 If you used something different, pass in this parameter with whatever you used.
 * Filename
 This is only for if you are using x86.
 If this is the case, pass in `Win10-x86.zip` as the parameter.
 Default is `Win10-x64.zip`.
+* Force
+This is a simple true/false switch - it will force the script to install the newest version, even if it's already installed.
+If the parameter isn't there, it's a `false`.
+The moment you add `-Force` to the end of the command you'd normally use to run this script, it'll be `true` and force a reinstall.

 To pass parameters to a powershell script, you name them when calling the script as such:
 `script -parametername 'parametervalue' -parameter2name 'parameter2value`